rhvdbergh/login-email-REST-API/readme.md

   userName: 'anonymous
 }
 ```
 A link will be sent to the user's email with a token in the URL.
 Tokens are valid for 15 minutes.
-The link will be `/users/reset/token/[random token]`.
+The link will be `/users/reset/[random token]`.
+This link will need to bring the user to a frontend page where a password and confirmation password can be submitted.
+These should be submitted to `/users/reset/token/[random token] with the following object (use JSON.stringify()):
+* password
+* passwordConf

 On success, an email will be sent to the user informing them of the change and the response will be in JSON:
 ```
 {
   message: 'success',